 Physical Science - 5

 If you are applying to the Faculty of Health Sciences, you will not be selected solely on your school leaving results, although they are very important.
 A composite index is calculated, taking into consideration

 (1) your academic results for FIVE subjects and (2) National Benchmark Test (NBT) scores.

 Only five subjects are used to derive a matriculation score, which is calculated according to the percentages obtained, NOT symbols.
-These are English, Mathematics, Physical Science/ Life Sciences and the best two other subjects.
+These are English Language, Mathematics, Physical Science/ Life Sciences and the best two other subjects.
 (Dentistry requires Physical Science and Life Sciences and the best other subject).

 ALL applicants (excluding applicants who are applying to the Graduate Entry Medical Programme - GEMP only) are required to write the National Benchmark Test (NBT).

 GEMP applicants may be invited to the Wits Additional Placement Test (WAPT) and all applicants are advised to prepare in the event that they are invited.
 For more information on the WAPT please refer to: www.wits.ac.za/health/gemp

 ALL GEMP applicants who are invited to the WAPT will be expected to complete a Biographical Questionnaire on the day of the test.

 ALL applicants to BSc (Occupational Therapy) and/or BSc (Physiotherapy) must spend time (16 hrs) observing and/or assisting an Occupational Therapist/Physiotherapist and complete a certificate of attendance